 Alan C. Katz, DABT, President– Alan is a board-certified toxicologist with over 40 years of experience in the pharmaceutical, chemical, food ingredients and supplements, cosmetic, and agrochemical fields.
 He is broadly experienced in the public and private sectors, including management of toxicology, product chemistry, risk assessment, and regulatory affairs programs in industry, government, and consulting.
 Following an extensive career in industrial research in chemistry, toxicology, and pharmacology, he served as a senior toxicologist with the US EPA Office of Pesticide Programs and has since spent over 20 years as a consultant in scientific and regulatory affairs.
 Alan has a Master’s degree in Human Physiology.
-Alan is past-president of the Society of Comparative Ophthalmology and an active member of the Association for Research in Vision and Ophthalmology and the International Society for Eye Research.
+Alan is past-president of the Society of Comparative Ophthalmology and an active member of the Association for Research in Vision and Ophthalmology.
 He served a dual role on the editorial staff of the Journal of Applied Toxicology as a member of the Editorial Advisory Board and Editor of the Toxicology Updates feature, and he is currently on the Editorial Advisory Board of the Food and Drug Law Journal.
 Alan also served as an elected member of the Awards Committee of the American College of Toxicology and is an active participant in the Society of Toxicology, where he is a member of the national Society and the Mid-Atlantic Chapter, and the Drug Discovery, Regulatory and Safety Evaluation, Neurotoxicology, Ocular Toxicology, and Risk Assessment Specialty Sections.
 He also holds membership in the American Chemical Society where he has contributed to several research presentations over the years.

 Christine McAlinden, DABT, UK and European Registered Toxicologist, Associate Director – Chris is a board-certified toxicologist with over 20 years’ experience within the industry.
 She began her career with a UK CRO as a Study Director in toxicology where she gained a solid practical understanding of toxicological studies and data evaluation.
 In 2001 Chris first joined toXcel International Ltd as a consultant toxicologist, gaining added experience in the regulatory environment and advising and supporting clients on the safety assessment of animal food additives (EFSA and FDA), agrochemicals and pharmaceuticals (MHRA and EU).
 Between 2007 and 2011 she continued with consultancy work and also gave toxicological support to an Indian CRO, including training and protocol/report reviewing.
 She has been actively involved with REACH, providing only-representative services, consortium representation, dossier and CSR compilation and dossier submission.
 Chris has served on the education committee of the British Toxicology Society and is a Panel member for the UK Register of Toxicologists.
 In early 2011, Chris re-joined toXcel to establish our new European office in Ledbury, England and to further develop our comprehensive REACH services.
 In her role as Associate Director, Chris provides leadership in business and scientific affairs on behalf of our European operations, registered in England and Wales.
 Chris has an honors degree Bachelor of Science in Applied Biology, specializing in Biomedical Sciences.